 - 15% WHT is deductible on dividends paid.
-Note that, as mentioned above, this amount can be offset against company tax payable. - Payment of interest to a non-resident is subject to WHT of 15% on payment. - Commercial royalties and management or consultancy fees paid to non-residents are subject to 15% WHT. - 10% WHT is deductible on entertainment fees paid to a non-resident. - 3% WHT is deductible on construction contracts that are in excess of Pula5 000.
+Note that, as mentioned above, this amount can be offset against company tax payable. - Payment of interest to a non-resident is subject to WHT of 15% on payment. - Commercial royalties and management or consultancy fees paid to non-residents are subject to 15% WHT. - 10% WHT is deductible on entertainment fees paid to a non-resident. - 3% WHT is deductible on construction contracts that are in excess of Pula5 000, but the withholding tax does not apply to construction related services. - For South African companies there is a double tax treaty in place which allows amounts to be reclaimed against SARS.
+Also the rates above are reduced to 10% for dividends (if shareholding held >25%), interest, royalties etc, and 0% on entertainment fees.